What Is Ulcerative Colitis?

 Your doctor may recommend:

-anti-inflammatory drugs to decrease the inflammation
+- anti-inflammatory drugs to decrease the inflammation

-immunosuppressive agents to prevent the immune system from causing further inflammation
+- immunosuppressive agents to prevent the immune system from causing further inflammation

-biologic agents to block proteins that cause inflammation
+- biologic agents to block proteins that cause inflammation

 Because some medicines make it harder to fight infections, it's important that you be tested for tuberculosis and have all the recommended vaccines before starting treatment.